Skip to main content

 • Jury exams are held at the end of each semester.
 The applied instructor must participate in the jury exam.

-• Jury exams for MUS 151-153/161, 261 and 262 are performed for the faculty teaching in the student’s applied area.
-(If the student is enrolled in MUS 262 a sophomore recital may be performed in lieu of a jury exam.
-See Sophomore Recitals)
+• Jury exams for MUS 151, MUS 152, MUS 153, MUS 161, MUS 261, and MUS 262 are performed for the faculty teaching in the student’s applied area.
+If the student is enrolled in MUS 262, a sophomore recital may be performed in lieu of a jury exam.

 V. Sophomore Recitals

-Recitals are not a requirement for graduation; however we do recommend that students who are expecting to transfer to a senior institution prepare a recital.
+Recitals are not a requirement for graduation, however, we do recommend that students who are expecting to transfer to a senior institution perform a recital.
 Students who choose to perform a sophomore recital will follow the procedure listed below:

-This will normally be in the semester prior to your expected recital.
-The form must be signed by your applied instructor and on file in the Music Office to begin the process.
+• at your MUS 261 performance jury, or by the end of the semester prior to your recital.
+This form must be approved by your applied instructor and on file in the Music Office to begin the process.

 Transfer